xJGBx/rodaSequelTemplate/README.md

 7- run "rake --tasks" to find available commands

+8- modify router.rb accordingly

-8- run "bundle exec rackup" and view in browser at http://127.0.0.1:9292 by default
+9- run "bundle exec rackup" and view in browser at http://127.0.0.1:9292 by default